jpavley/himins/README.md

 Technical Details
 -----------------
-* Multi-user Node.js TCP server app with MongoDB for data services
+* Multi-user Node.js TCP server with MongoDB for data services
-* To start the app enter the following in a terminal window: node himins_chat
+* To start the game enter the following in a terminal window: node himins_app.js
-* To test the app enter the the following in terminal window: telnet 127.0.0.1 9000
+* To test the game enter the the following in terminal window: telnet 127.0.0.1 9000
-* Himins is divided up into a set of services and data templates
+* Himins is divided up into a set of services and JSON data templates

 Architecture
 ------------